anthony2708/projects/Readme.md

 ## Description

-A repository with 2 branches:
+A repository with 2 folders:

-- `main`: A branch for **Software Engineering** course in VNUHCM_ITUS.
+- `main`: A folder for **Software Engineering** course in VNUHCM_ITUS.
-- `vnuhcm-itus`: A branch for all the resources of **Faculty of Information Technology, VNUHCM - University of Science**.
+- `vnuhcm-itus`: A folder for all the resources of **Faculty of Information Technology, VNUHCM - University of Science**.

 ## Copyrights